 Bill was given lifestyle advice to lose weight through diet and exercise.
 A trial of treatment for OSA with continuous positive airways pressure (CPAP) was given using an electric compressor and nasal mask to act as a pneumatic splint and maintain airway patency during sleep.
 He felt much more alert after two nights of treatment and his wife was pleased that his pauses in breathing and snoring had resolved.

-At six-week review, remote monitoring via CPAP modem showed satisfactory CPAP effectiveness and compliance of more than four hours per night.
+At a six-week review, remote monitoring via CPAP modem showed satisfactory CPAP effectiveness and compliance of more than four hours per night.
 Bill felt much more alert, and his wife was pleased that he no longer fell asleep on the sofa, and was more involved in family life.
 The DVLA allowed him to resume driving, subject to annual review.

 Patients with OSA are not always symptomatic, such that prospective screening is appropriate in high-risk groups with obesity, cardiovascular disease, type 2 diabetes mellitus, and in preoperative assessment of those with a BMI >35.6